realifetech/ios-playbook/interview/README.md

 We'll likely ask about your current work situation, experience, availability, and some basic technical questions.
 We're trying to find out if it will be beneficial for both of us to progress to the next stage of the application.

 ## Technical task
-We'll send you a [Technical task](/task) to complete in your own time.
+We'll send you a [technical task](task) to complete in your own time.
 We realise that your time is precious, so we aren't going to ask anything outrageous of you.
 We want to get an idea of how you work and your practical technical skills.

 ## F2F Interview
 We'll invite you to our office for a face-to-face interview with some members of our team.
 This will be typically split in two parts.